-One of my favourite recipes for Gingerbread Cookies.
+One of my best ever recipes for Gingerbread Cookies.
 Just the right amount of spice and they bake into perfect shapes.

 I use fancy molasses in my recipe, for a bolder flavour try cooking molasses.

 This Gingerbread Cookie recipe cuts perfect shapes and bakes maintaining great edges.
 The key is to place cutout cookies in freezer for 5-10 minutes before baking.
 This prevents them from spreading as they bake.